Lead Generation Glossary: 100 Terms You Ought To Know

 #98 Workflow: In sales and marketing terms, a workflow is essentially a series of triggers and actions that facilitate the movement of a lead or prospect from one stage of the buying cycle to another.

-#99 YouTube: It is a video-sharing site where users can view, upload and share videos.
-It is highly interactive and so many organizations use this platform to increase brand awareness as well as generate leads.
+#99 YouTube: So, YouTube is a video-sharing site where users can view, upload and share videos.
+It is highly interactive platform, hence more and more organizations have begun to using this platform.

 #100 Zeit: Caught you!
 That’s a German word for time!
-Yes, it’s now time you brush-up with these terms to mark a start to your journey to becoming a successful lead gen and inbound marketer!
+Yes, it’s now time you brush-up with these terms.
+It will mark a start to your journey to becoming a successful lead gen and inbound marketer!